– NEW 2021 Honda CB650R Motorcycle Changes Explained + More on this 2021 Naked CBR Sport Bike (Neo Sports Cafe) –

 A more aggressive riding position than the CB650F moves the 21.9 inch tapered handlebar .5 inches forward and .3 inches down, with foot-peg position more rear-set—.3 inches back and .2 inches higher.
 Seat height is unchanged at 31.9 inches.

 Four-piston radial-mount front brake calipers work on 310mm floating rotors, and are paired with a single-piston rear caliper and 240mm rotor.
-Two-channel ABS is available.
-The cast aluminum wheels are a brand-new design with five Y-shaped spokes, reducing weight by .97 and 1.2 pounds front and rear, respectively, improving handling by reducing inertia and unsprung mass.
+Two-channel ABS comes as standard equipment.
+The 17″ cast aluminum wheels are a brand-new design with five Y-shaped spokes, reducing weight by .97 and 1.2 pounds front and rear (compared to the CB650F), respectively, improving handling by reducing inertia and unsprung mass.
 The cast aluminum wheels are a brand-new design and mount 120/70-ZR17 and 180/55-ZR17 front and rear tires.

 3.2 CB650R Engine